Frequently Asked Questions

 Scripts on the website come from several different suppliers, such as the Australian Script Centre, Currency Press, Playlab Press and Full Dress Publishing.
 Many titles are only published in book form at present but this is changing and the number of titles available in digital formats is steadily increasing.
 Scripts in the Australian Script Centre's catalogue are all available as digital downloads.

 What if I can't find the play I'm looking for?

-The Australian Script Centre may be able to help you locate the play through another publisher.
-If the play you’re looking for is unpublished, they may be able to contact the playwright on your behalf and arrange for a copy of the play to be made available to you.
+We may be able to help you locate the play through another publisher.
+If the play you’re looking for is unpublished, we may be able to contact the playwright on your behalf and arrange for a copy of the play to be made available to you.
 Contact us with your query.

 Some of the playscripts for sale are in manuscript form while others are published as proper books.
 How can I tell what I’m buying?

 If the script is in the Australian Script Centre catalogue, it will arrive in the form of an electronic (PDF) file of the manuscript as provided by the playwright.
 All other suppliers to the site are traditional publishers, most of whose titles are published in book form.

 Why is it that some plays on the site have extracts available while others don't?

 The availability of extracts is at the discretion of the relevant supplier.
 We provide extracts wherever possible.

 First, select your plays and add them to your shopping cart.
 Once you’ve completed your selections and are ready to proceed to checkout, click on the 'My Cart' button (with trolley icon) to the right of the screen.
 Review your order and, if you are satisfied, follow the ‘Continue’ prompts which will guide you through the process of confirming and processing payment for your order.